Ragura/dinkcreference/docs/functions/external.md

 </VersionInfo>

 ::: warning Common error
 Calling a procedure with `external()` can randomly cause the calling script to continue past `}` and into code afterwards.
-In some cases it may even continue past a `return;`.
-A solution to this is using `goto` at the end of the calling procedure, and jump to the end of the script.
-Check out [Jumps](../guide/control-structures.md#Jumps) for how to use `goto`
 :::